On 1 July 2026, the Ministry of Housing and Urban Development is now part of the new Ministry for Cities, Environment, Regions and Transport.

-The data is based on official valuation information used across government and is updated regularly.
-You can use it to explore trends, compare locations, and get a clearer picture of what is happening in the housing market.
+These statistics are based on official sales and valuation information used across government and is updated regularly.
+You can use the dashboard to explore trends, compare locations, and get a clearer picture of what is happening in the housing market.

 Data download